mitre/ElectionGuardVerifier.jl/docs/src/results.md

 The verifier implements all verification steps with the following
 exceptions:

- * Step 6A on checking comfirmation codes is not implemented because the specification does not describe the check with enough detail.
+ * Step 6A on checking confirmation codes is not implemented because the specification does not describe the check with enough detail.

- * Step 6B on duplicate comfirmation detection checks submitted ballots only.
+ * Step 6B on duplicate confirmation detection checks submitted ballots only.

  * Steps 17, 18, and 19 cannot be implemented because it relies on